What’s in a Dim Sim

 What Meat Is in Dim Sims?

 Typically, most places will only contain pork in their Dim Sims, but there are variations with beef and chicken.
-If you want to experiment, you can also try cooking with different meats at home.
+If you want to experiment, you can also try cooking with different meats at home or try different brands at the supermarket.
+For some flavour varieties, see below:

 Are Dim Sims Healthy?

-It depends on the cooking method.
-Deep frying is not the healthiest option but steaming, and baking can lower the fat content while still preserving the flavour of the dumpling.
+Like many things, it depends on the cooking method.
+Deep frying is not the healthiest option, but steaming and baking can lower the fat content while still preserving the flavour of the dumpling.
+The packaging of Marathon Dim Sims claims to be a source of protein and fibre.

 Are Dim Sims Made Out of Cats?